Many-Body Localization in the Age of Classical Computing: Modelling MBL transition

 Moreover, if one assumes the 1D geometry in which the avalanche spreads in two directions (left and right), the density of states is multiplied by $4^k$ instead of $2^k$, giving rise to

 Suppose the localization length $\xi$ is larger than the threshold value $\xi^* = 1/\ln 2$.
 In that case, the growth of the density of states of the enlarged ergodic bubble compensates for the exponential decrease of the norm of the interaction term $H^{(j)}_{AB}$ in \eqref{eq:int}.
 Hence, the thermalizing avalanche propagates through the subsystem $A$, leading to its thermalization, and the LIOMs become destabilized by the ergodic inclusion.
 The avalanches seeded by rare ergodic grains propagate through the MBL regions, leading to the transition to the ergodic phase.
 In contrast, if $\xi < \xi^*$, the avalanche does not propagate throughout the lattice and hence this theory predicts absence of thermalization.
+A strong approximation involved in the latter statement is that the localization length $\xi$, introduced in the non-interacting picture, remains unchanged when adding interactions.

 In passing, we note that the avalanche scenario relies crucially on the possibility of balancing the exponential decrease of the interaction matrix element (associated with the exponential decay of the LIOMs) and the exponential decrease of the level spacing of the ergodic grain.
-The balance may be found provided that the system is 1D, as argued above.
-In contrast, the avalanche mechanism predicts no MBL phase for larger dimensions.
+The balance may be found provided that the system is one dimensional, as argued above.
+In contrast, the avalanche mechanism predicts no MBL phase for higher dimensions.
 Additionally, the avalanches could not propagate in a 1D system with a superexponential decay of LIOMs~\cite{Foo23Stabilization}.

 While the avalanche mechanism relies on expressions \eqref{eq:PER3} originating in the first-order perturbation theory, the process of enlarging the ergodic bubble by thermalizing neighboring spins is highly non-perturbative and, as such, is likely beyond the diagrammatic approach of \cite{Basko06}.
 Notably, the relevance of the avalanche mechanism for the dynamics of disordered spin chains remains to be determined.
 Numerical investigations \cite{DeRoeck17, Colmenarez23} did not provide entirely conclusive answers to this question, which we revisit in Sec.~\ref{subsec:avalREL}.